 When students conduct science experiments they will see the result immediately (either it worked or it didn’t).
 When they play jeopardy as a class, the answer is shown and students can assess if they knew the answer or not.
 When students are told to model an addition problem using beans, the teacher can walk around and guide students who are are doing it incorrectly.
 These are just three examples of how active learning can be used in the classroom.
 Each example provides near immediate feedback to students so they can judge how they are learning and understanding.
 When students listen to a teacher explain a concept they may feel that they understand only to go home and not be able to complete the homework on their own.
 Active learning gives students opportunities to engage and practice in class so that if they get confused they can ask the teacher for help right then.

-4. Targets kinesthetic learners when other teaching strategies do not.
+4. Active learning targets kinesthetic learners when other teaching strategies do not.

 There are three types of learners in every classroom.
 Visual learners are those who learn best when they can see what they are learning.
 Powerpoints, textbooks, charts, videos and demonstrations ALL tailor to visual learners.